open2b/scriggo-site/doc/template.md

 # Scriggo Template

-Scriggo Template is a modern and powerful template engine for Go, supporting inheritance, macros, includes, imports and autoescaping but most of all it uses the Go language as the template scripting language.
+Scriggo Template is a modern and powerful template engine for Go, supporting inheritance, macros, partials, imports and autoescaping but most of all it uses the Go language as the template scripting language.

 ```